-The Layer 1 blockchain Solana is continuing to lose momentum, with the number of daily active addresses hitting the lowest point since The Block started tracking the data in late 2020.
+The Layer 1 blockchain Solana SOL + is continuing to lose momentum, with the number of daily active addresses hitting the lowest point since The Block started tracking the data in late 2020.

 The number of daily active addresses on Solana, using a seven-day moving average, plummeted to around 204,000 on Aug.
 31, according to The Block’s Data Dashboard.